acelost/Chrono/README.md

 ```

 ## How to use
-To measure execution time just wrap your code:
+To measure execution time just wrap your code by class `Timer`:

 ```java
 void heavyMethod() {